fehlhabers/teashaped.dev/content/about.md

 💪 Boosting a team or organization

 ### **Building it up from the roots**
 I have a proven background of combining a profound DevOps and agile mindset together with a keen problem solving and architectural thinking.
 The most common setup is for me to work in a team and boost that team and the organization around it by not only delivering solutions to complex problems, but also by taking absolute ownership and instilling trust in our stakeholders.
-A natural activity while being a team member is be active in CoPs to also spread the good practices outside of the teams perimeter.
+A natural activity while being a team member is to be active in CoPs to also spread the good practices outside of the teams perimeter.
 Being humble and experimenting a lot are all traits that can be expected.

 ### Technology changes
 You could say that Teashaped specializes in generalisation, to be ["T-shaped"](https://teashaped.dev).